nipreps/mriqc/README.rst

 as possible to estimate the IQMs on the original data or their minimally processed derivatives.
 3. Interoperability and standards: MRIQC follows the the brain imaging data structure (BIDS), and it adopts the BIDS-App standard.
-An example of the ease of running MRIQC is presented in Listing SI1.
 4. Reliability and robustness: the software undergoes frequent vetting sprints by testing its robustness against data variability (acquisition parameters, physiological differences, etc.) using images from the OpenfMRI resource.